 - a.
 ECPP students should receive instruction based on individual strengths, interests and needs.
-Academic achievement should be considered in the context of prior academic achievement as well as ongoing assessment of the Education Program for that student. - b.
-Learning resources should be available to students in ECPP Education Programs, including technology-enabled learning such as e-learning, where appropriate.
+Academic achievement should be considered in the context of prior academic achievement as well as ongoing assessment of the Education Program for the particular student - b. learning resources should be available to ECPP students, including technologyenabled learning such as e-learning, where appropriate - c. the ECPP Education Program is based on the Ontario Curriculum and/or school board determined alternative programs and/or courses - d. in order to develop, deliver and support the effectiveness of the program, ECPP education staff should have relevant knowledge, classroom teaching experience and an understanding of the unique needs of students in ECPPs.
+All efforts should be made to assign teachers in these programs who have at least Special Education Part One Additional Qualification - e. the use of accommodations, modifications and/or alternative programming must be reflected in the Education Plan which should be derived from the student's most recent individual education plan (IEP) located in their Ontario Student Record (OSR) from their sending school - f. the education staff has access to: - current curriculum and related policy documents, resource guides, and professional learning materials to support the planning and delivery of the ECPP Education Program

-- c.
-The ECPP Education Program is based on the Ontario Curriculum and/or school board determined alternative programs and/or courses.
-Instruction is differentiated based on the strengths, interests and needs of each child or youth. - d.
-In order to develop, deliver and support the effectiveness of the program, ECPP education staff should have relevant knowledge, classroom teaching experience and an understanding of the unique needs of students in ECPPs.
-While not a requirement, all efforts should be made to employ teachers in these programs with at least Part One of the Special Education Specialist Qualification. - e.
-The use of accommodations, modifications and/or alternative programming must be reflected in the education plan.
-The strategies for instruction should recognize the benefits of the multi-disciplinary approach. - f.
-The education staff has access to and use: - i. current curriculum and related policy documents, resource guides, and professional learning materials to support the planning and delivery of the ECPP Education Program; - ii. professional learning activities provided by the school board; and - iii. appropriate training led by ECPP Facility staff or, in the case of EET Education Programs, ECPP staff hired by the school board, to support the unique needs of the students in the ECPP.
+- o professional learning activities provided by the school board - appropriate training led by ECPP Facility staff or, in the case of EET Education Programs, ECPP staff hired by the school board, to support the unique needs of the students in the ECPP

-Principals and superintendents responsible for ECPPs Education Programs work with, and provide support and guidance to, school board staff assigned to the ECPP Education Program on a regular basis.
+Principals and superintendents responsible for ECPP Education Programs work with and provide support and guidance to school board staff assigned to the ECPP Education Program on a regular basis.